bvwaeyen/Hotspice/README.md

 ### Stepping in time

 To perform a single simulation step, call `mm.update()`.
 The scheme used to perform this single step is determined by `mm.params.UPDATE_SCHEME`, which is an instance of `hotspice.Scheme`.
+Both available schemes are explained in our paper.
 Alternatively, `mm.progress()` can be used to advance the simulation by a given duration in time or a number of Monte Carlo steps.

+> [!WARNING]
+> As mentioned in [our paper](https://arxiv.org/abs/2409.05580), Monte Carlo simulations may suffer from phenomena like "critical slowing down", which lower the rate of convergence towards thermal equilibrium.
+Therefore, in Hotspice the user must take care to perform a sufficient number of simulation steps, to ensure equilibrium is reached.

 To relax the magnetization to a (meta)stable state, call `mm.relax()` or `mm.minimize()` (the former is faster for large simulations but less accurate, the latter is faster for small simulations and follows the real relaxation order more closely).